Madeena123-hub/Lic/README.md

 Transient Analysis is used to simulate the time-domain response of a circuit when a time-varying input (such as a sine wave or pulse) is applied.
 It helps in analyzing circuit behavior over time, including signal amplification, switching characteristics, and transient response.

-Transient Analysis Parameters:
+**Transient Analysis Parameters:**
-Stop Time: 5ms
+• Stop time: 5 ms
-Step Time: 10µs
+• Step time: 1 µs
-Time to Start Saving Data: 0s
+• Time to start saving data: 0 s

 ![image alt](https://raw.githubusercontent.com/Madeena123-hub/Lic/6a647b74104c4a1c6465cd706ee6fc54c51f54b2/Screenshot%202025-02-16%20044344.png)
 ![image alt](https://raw.githubusercontent.com/Madeena123-hub/Lic/1aaa704b1243b06915342aed977369e1d3933232/Screenshot%202025-02-16%20043228.png)